Observational entropy, coarse quantum states, and Petz recovery: information-theoretic properties and bounds: Introduction

 This state is shown to correspond to a Bayesian estimate of $\rho$ given only coarse-grained knowledge, and is seen to arise from both the Petz~\cite{petz1986sufficient,petz1988sufficiency} and the ``rotated'' Petz~\cite{junge} recovery operations.
 Thus, in terms of known bounds on relative entropy difference, we are able to obtain new bounds on observational entropy $S_{\C}(\rho)$, including in particular the bound (with~$S(\rho)$ von Neumann entropy and $D$ quantum relative entropy)

 Thus observational entropy provides a quantitative measure of closeness between the ``true'' state~$\rho$ and the inferred coarse state~$\Rrec$, elevating the status of the coarse-grained state from a statistical estimate to a practical approximation.
+A converse bound will also be shown.

 In addition to demonstrating the bound above, we also investigate observational entropy associated with other scenarios of interest, such as sequential measurements, refined measurements, and convex combinations of measurements, and analyze these in terms of Petz recovery.